victimsnino/ReactivePlusPlus/docs/readme.md

 2. Any user-provided callbacks (for operators or observers) can be not thread-safe due to thread-safety of observable is guaranteed. <br>
    For example: internal logic of `take` operator doesn't use mutexes or atomics due to underlying observable **MUST** emit items serially
 3. When you implement your own operator via `create` be careful to **follow this contract**!
 4. It is true **EXCEPT FOR** subjects if they are used manually due to users can use subjects for its own purposes there is potentially place for breaking this concept.
-Be careful and use serialized_subject instead if can't guarantee serial emissions!
+Be careful and use serialized_* instead if can't guarantee serial emissions!

 It means, that for example: